tillitis/dev-tillitis/hugo/content.castor/hw/_index.md

 indicate the error state.
 There is no way for the CPU to exit the trap state besides a power cycle of the device.

-Note that the CPU has no support for interrupts.
-No instructions, ports or logic.
+Note that the CPU has no support for ordinary interrupts.
+Your device app will never get an interrupt.
+Instead the CPU uses a specific PicoRV32-specific interrupt for one purpose only: increasing the privielege of the execution mode during a system call.
+You call this interrupt manually when executing any of the system calls.

 ## Security Monitor